 The entrance is hidden away in the duty-free shopping area, but once inside, it’s a large, airy, rectangular, and modern space, with floor-to-ceiling windows along its entire length offering nice views of the runways and airport activities.

 The reception is located at the very center of the lounge, with plenty of seating areas spreading out from there towards both ends.
-The layout of the lounge is mirrored and both sides feature a food station, where a decent buffet is on display with a mix of cold and hot items including smoked salmon, salads, pasta, chicken curry, premade sandwiches, check out the photos, the food here is great!
+The layout of the lounge is mirrored, and both sides feature a food station, where a decent buffet is on display with a mix of cold and hot items, including smoked salmon, salads, pasta, chicken curry, and premade sandwiches.
+Check out the photos.
+The food here is great!
 In addition, there are also some self-service cafés nearby, where one can grab lighter items such as sandwiches, cereals, and fresh fruits.